JetBrains/teamcity-documentation/topics/common-problems.md

 If you are experiencing issues with partial TeamCity NuGet Feed, i.e. missing NuGet packages etc., you might have to reindex the TeamCity NuGet Feed.

-To force TeamCity to reindex all available packages and reset the NuGet package list, navigate to the server __Administration | Diagnostics | Caches__ and use the [TeamCity Monitoring and Diagnostics](teamcity-monitoring-and-diagnostics.md) link.
+To force TeamCity to reindex all available packages and reset the NuGet package list, navigate to the server __Administration | Diagnostics | Caches__ and use the [buildsMetadata Reset](teamcity-monitoring-and-diagnostics.md#Caches) link.

 For earlier versions, refer to [this section](https://confluence.jetbrains.com/display/TCD8/Common+Problems).